Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Related work

-\textbf{Methods addressing efficiency.} While video anomaly detection has been extensively studied in recent years, the top scoring methods have certain speed limitations, preventing the deployment of state-of-the-art approaches in real-world scenarios, \eg in video surveillance of entire cities.
-Even so, there is limited research on efficient anomaly detection frameworks \cite{Li-CVIU-2021, Fang-TM-2020, Doshi-CVPR-2021, Park-WACV-2022}, and an acceptable trade-off between speed and performance has not been achieved yet.
-Doshi \etal~\cite{Doshi-CVPR-2021} proposed a video anomaly detection system that is capable of running on roadside cameras, while Li \etal~\cite{Li-CVIU-2021} proposed a neural architecture that learns normal behavior without supervision.
-In our work, we design a lightweight hybrid convolutional-transformer student network that is trained to mimic the output of highly complex and accurate teachers, in an adversarial fashion.
-The limited complexity of our student leads to processing more than 1480 frames per second (FPS), while achieving competitive accuracy.
-Compared to competing methods, we achieve a significantly better speed versus performance trade-off.
+\textbf{Methods addressing efficiency.} While video anomaly detection has been extensively studied in recent years, the top scoring methods have certain speed limitations, preventing the deployment of state-of-the-art approaches in real-world scenarios, \eg~in video surveillance of entire cities.
+Even so, there is limited research on efficient anomaly detection frameworks \citep{Doshi-CVPR-2021, Fang-TM-2020, Li-CVIU-2021, Park-WACV-2022}, and an acceptable trade-off between speed and performance has not been achieved yet. \citet{Doshi-CVPR-2021} proposed a video anomaly detection system that is capable of running on roadside cameras, while \citet{Li-CVIU-2021} proposed a neural architecture that learns normal behavior without supervision.